 - If the tongue is furred and brown/black and/or appears hairy (particularly on its posterior portion), this is likely to be due to poor oral hygiene.
 It can be a problem in edentulous patients, those with a soft diet, those who smoke, those who are fasting or ill or are using antimicrobials or chlorhexidine long-term.
 At its extreme this condition is termed black, hairy tongue.
 The condition is treated by improving oral hygiene, brushing the tongue or using a tongue scraper, increasing dietary fruit and roughage (pineapple is useful) and the use of sodium bicarbonate mouthwash.

 - Generalised pigmentation of the oral mucosa can be a normal feature in people of dark-skinned races.
-Certain medications (eg phenothiazines, zidovudine, minocycline) and smoking can rarely cause it, as can Addison's disease or ectopic production of ACTH, eg by carcinoma of bronchus.
+Certain medications (eg, phenothiazines, zidovudine, minocycline) and smoking can rarely cause it, as can Addison's disease or ectopic production of adrenocorticotrophic hormone (ACTH) - eg, by carcinoma of bronchus.

 Treatment is with hydrating agents to provide moisture and comfort - usually gels or sprays.
 Good dental care is important because dry mouth predisposes individuals to tooth decay.

-For more information see related separate article Dry Mouth (Xerostomia) and its Treatment.
+For more information see separate article Dry Mouth (Xerostomia).

 - Common causes are poor oral hygiene and gingivitis/periodontal disease.

-- Other possible causes are acute or occult illness, including chest infection, bronchiectasis, lung abscess, appendicitis, gastroenteritis, undiagnosed diabetes or foetor hepaticus from liver disease.
+- Other possible causes are acute or occult illness, including chest infection, bronchiectasis, lung abscess, appendicitis, gastroenteritis, undiagnosed diabetes mellitus or fetor hepaticus from liver disease.

 - Possible treatments, depending on the cause, are smoking cessation, better oral hygiene, use of antiseptic mouthwashes and regular dental follow-up.